 When should I start looking for accommodation in Glasgow?

 When we are planning a trip, the flight tickets and the accommodation are usually the first two things that we want to take care of, so you’re probably already thinking about where should you live in Glasgow.
-Don’t worry, the GLOCAL office will send out the Welcome Pack soon, and it will include information about the student accommodations and how to book the rooms.
-(In 2021, we received the Welcome Pack in mid-June).
+Don’t worry, the GLOCAL office will send out the Welcome Pack to provide you with further information (In 2021, we received the Welcome Pack in mid-June).

 If you don’t want to live in the student accommodations, you can also look for rooms on your own.
 You can choose to live in the West End of Glasgow, where the University of Glasgow is located, or you can live in the East End, which is closer to the city center.